emreg00/guild/README.md

 ## Installation

-Clone this repository or download and unpack the source package [guild.tar.gz located at](http://sbi.imim.es/web/GUILD.php) e.g. as follows
+Clone this repository or download and unpack the source package [guild.tar.gz](http://sbi.imim.es/web/GUILD.php) e.g. as follows

 Using github
 ```